MoritzBlumer/color_correction/README.md

 ###  Further processing: [optional]

-The produced TIFF files are color and exposure corrected and normalized.
-Further corrections using standard image processing software may now be applied to all photos, e.g. using Lightroom presets.
+The produced TIFF files are color and exposure corrected.
+Further adjustments may now be applied to all photos using standard image processing software, e.g. using Lightroom presets.
 Please not that:
 (1) metadata (EXIF, e.g. aperture, shutter speed, ISO) from the RAW files are not retained in the TIFFs (2) The output TIFF files are uncompressed.

-To convert TIFF files to lossless compressed PNG files and to add metadata, I recommend using [ImageMagick](https://imagemagick.org/index.php) and [exiftool](https://exiftool.org).
+To convert TIFF files to compressed (lossless!)
+PNG files and to reannotate them with the original metadata, I recommend using [ImageMagick](https://imagemagick.org/index.php) and [exiftool](https://exiftool.org).
 Both can be installed with conda/mamba (```conda install -c conda-forge imagemagick exiftool```).
-The following loop may be used to convert TIFF files to compressed (lossless) PNGs and reannotate them with the metadata from the RAW files:
+The following BASH loop may be used to convert TIFF files to compressed (lossless) PNGs and reannotate them with the metadata from the RAW files:

 ```
 mkdir -p png